How to Act, Dress, and Speak Like a Lady

 A lady wears feminine low-key and tasteful accessories such as the following:

-- Brooches -Use on blouses, knitwear, jackets and coats for an individual look.
+- Brooches.
+Use brooches on blouses, knitwear, jackets and coats for an individual look.

-- Handbag - a good quality handbag in a classic, simple shape.
+- Handbag.
+You would expect a lady to have A good quality handbag in a classic, simple shape.

-A lady likes to wear feminine style shoes.
-These include feminine styles such as ballet pumps and high heel court shoes.
+A lady likes to wear feminine style shoes such as ballet pumps and high-heeled court shoes.
 In winter she may like a simple long boot with a heel, in summer some pretty summer wedges and for evening some strappy high sandals in a metallic leather.